yiisoft/db/docs/en/command/ddl.md

 $db->createCommand()->createIndex('test', 'idx_test_name', 'id', 'UNIQUE')->execute();
 ```

-> Unique indexes are indexes that help maintain data integrity by ensuring that no rows of data in a table have identical
+> Info: Unique indexes are indexes that help maintain data integrity by ensuring that no rows of data in a table have identical
 > key values.
 > When you create a unique index for an existing table with data, values in the columns or expressions that comprise the
 > index key are checked for uniqueness.